josefbitzenhofer/sheets-backup/README.md

 > If you want to change the time and date of the cronjob, see this [tutorial](https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76) for guidance.

 ## Most important note at the end
-If I were you, I would firmly recommend that you **run the script the first time from a source-code editor** (e.g. VS Code, Atom, ...), IDE or simply via your terminal.
+It is strongly recommended to **run the script the first time using an IDE** (e.g. VS Code, Atom, ...) or simply via the terminal.
 Just think of all the 'firsts' described above.
 You do not want your machine to prompt all of the requests to set up the task which will secure your presumably most vital data while you are wandering around, clueless... ;)